skip to main content

 3. Any destructive device (such as a pipe bomb).

-4. Parent – Any one of the following, recognized as the adult(s) legally responsible for the student:
+5. Parent – Any one of the following, recognized as the adult(s) legally responsible for the student:

-1. Biological parent – A natural parent whose parental rights have not been terminated.
+1. Biological Parent – A natural parent whose parental rights have not been terminated.

-2. Adoptive parent – A person who has legally adopted the student and whose parental rights have not been terminated.
+2. Adoptive Parent – A person who has legally adopted the student and whose parental rights have not been terminated.

 3. Custodian – A person or an agency appointed by the court as the legal custodian of the student and granted parental rights and responsibilities.